reeseovine/pronouns.js/docs/documentation.md

 ### `examples`

 This is an array of examples of each pronoun form.
-Sample sentences taken from the [original code](https://github.com/witch-house/pronoun.is/blob/master/src/pronouns/pages.clj#L46).
+Sample sentences taken from the [original code](https://github.com/witch-house/pronoun.is/blob/master/src/pronouns/pages.clj#L46), but I am open to using different ones if anyone has suggestions.

 ### `toString()`